Balint0928/quartz/content/Core Rules/f_Equipment/f_Weapon M&S/Overwatch.md

 tags:
   - weapon_special
 ---
-If a creature enters your reach, you can use a reaction to make a melee attack against them.
+If a creature enters your reach, you can use a reaction to make an [[Opportunity Attack]] against them.